ajaygm18/ict-jul/Complex Prompt for Jules Coding Agent_ Personal Fu.md

 1. **All 65 ICT Concepts Implemented**: Every single concept from the list must be coded and functional
 2. **Real Stock Data Integration**: Only yfinance and other real APIs, zero synthetic data
+3. **AI/ML Pattern Recognition**: Trained models for all 65 concepts with >80% accuracy
+4. **200+ Technical Indicators**: Complete feature engineering pipeline
+5. **Multi-timeframe Analysis**: Support for 1m, 5m, 15m, 1h, 1d timeframes
-3. **SQLite Database**: Local storage with efficient queries for all ICT patterns
+6. **SQLite Database**: Local storage with efficient queries for all ICT patterns
-4. **Real-time Pattern Detection**: Sub-second detection of ICT patterns in live stock data
+7. **Real-time Pattern Detection**: Sub-second detection of ICT patterns in live stock data
-5. **Complete Frontend**: Full React dashboard with TradingView integration
+8. **Complete Frontend**: Full React dashboard with TradingView integration
-6. **Backtesting Engine**: Historical testing of all 15 ICT strategies (concepts 51-65)
+9. **Backtesting Engine**: Historical testing of all 15 ICT strategies (concepts 51-65)

 ### **Functional Success Metrics**

 1. **Pattern Accuracy**: >80% accuracy in ICT pattern detection
 2. **Stock Market Focus**: All concepts adapted specifically for stock trading hours and behavior
-3. **Multi-timeframe Analysis**: Support for 1m, 5m, 15m, 1h, 1d timeframes
+3. **Feature Engineering**: 200+ indicators extracted from real stock data
+4. **Model Training**: AI models trained on 5+ years of real historical data
-4. **Real-time Performance**: Dashboard updates within 1 second of new data
+5. **Real-time Performance**: Dashboard updates within 1 second of new data
-5. **Strategy Backtesting**: Historical performance analysis for all strategies
+6. **Strategy Backtesting**: Historical performance analysis for all strategies
-6. **Personal Use Optimization**: Simple, efficient, no unnecessary complexity
+7. **Personal Use Optimization**: Simple, efficient, no unnecessary complexity

-**COPILOT, begin implementation immediately.
-Focus on implementing ALL 65 ICT concepts systematically.
-This is a personal project, so keep it simple but complete.
+**COPILOT, begin implementation immediately with the corrected checklist that includes the AI/ML implementation phase.
+Focus on implementing ALL 65 ICT concepts systematically, then build the complete AI/ML pipeline with 200+ technical indicators and pattern recognition models.
 Use only real stock market data via yfinance and never any synthetic data.
 Build this as a comprehensive ICT analysis system specifically for stock trading.**